esl/MongooseIM/doc/authentication-backends/PKI-authentication-module.md

 It extracts Common Name from a certificate and returns it as a username part in JID.

+## Client certificate requirements

+Common Name must be equal to username part of the client JID.

 ## WARNING

 Some of its callbacks return hardcoded values, as it's impossible for this backend to properly acquire certain pieces of information.